StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 #### Asynchronous execution

-Functions that run with asynchronous execution can make an HTTP request and use [StackState script APIs](../../reference/scripting/script-apis/) in the function body.
+Functions that run with asynchronous execution can make an HTTP request and use [Rancher Observability script APIs](../../reference/scripting/script-apis/) in the function body.
 This gives you access to parts of the topology/telemetry not available in the context of the propagation itself.
 You can also use the available [element properties and methods](propagation-functions.md#script-properties-and-methods).

 {% hint style="danger" %}
 **Keep performance aspects in mind when developing functions with asynchronous execution**
 The script APIs offer super-human levels of flexibility and even allow querying standalone services.
 Consider extreme cases where the function is executed on all components and properly assess system impact.
-StackState comes with a number of StackPacks that include tuned propagating functions.
+Rancher Observability comes with a number of StackPacks that include tuned propagating functions.
 Changes to those functions are possible, but may impact the stability of the system.
 {% endhint %}

 #### Synchronous execution